sensible-ki/sensible-ki.github.io/content/en/Overview/AI_Examples/_index.md

 ---
 date: 2021-09-27
-title: "AI applications"
+title: "AI Examples"
-linkTitle: "AI applications"
+linkTitle: "AI Examples"
-weight: 6
+weight: 5
 type: docs
 description: >
-  Functional evaluation of AI applications.
+  Examples of AI applications
 ---

 In order to categorize AI mobile and edge applications into several classes regarding their security goals, a functional evaluation was performed for numerous existing AI applications in this project.
 The evaluated applications originate from a wide scope (biometry, smart home, smart living, smart devices, etc.), to identify a general classification that suits a variety of applications.
-From this functional evaluation several classes were derived, which are listed on [this page]({{< relref "klassen" >}}).
+From this functional evaluation several [classes]({{< relref "AI_Classes" >}}) were derived.

 Below, four different applications will be evaluated along with its determined classes, showing how a classification can be achieved and to validate that the determined classes may be applied to numerous AI applications.